zoby35/backstage-plugins/plugins/crossplane-resources/README.md

 ## Description

 The `crossplane-resources` frontend plugin for Backstage provides visibility into the Crossplane claim, composite resource, and managed resources associated with a component.
 This relies heavily on system-generated annotations from the Kubernetes Ingestor but technically does not require it if you add all the needed annotations manually.
 The plugin exposes general data, provides a YAML viewer for each resource including the ability to copy to clipboard the content or download the YAML file.
 It also supports viewing the events related to a specific resource.
-It also includes a graph view of the resources related to a claim.
+It also includes a graph view of the resources related to a claim (v1) or XR (v2).

 ## Installation
 First you should install the relevant backend plugin called Kubernetes Ingestor, and configure it based on the [docs here](../kubernetes-ingestor/README.md).